twbs/bootstrap/site/content/docs/5.0/migration.md

 - Dropped jQuery dependency and rewrote plugins to be in regular JavaScript.
 - Removed underscore from public static methods like `_getInstance()` → `getInstance()`.
+- Drop the use of `href` attributes to target element, except for our Scrollspy.

 ## Color system